Share This Guide, Choose Your Platform!

-In general, Venture Capital Trust schemes (VCT), of which EIS is one, offer tax relief to UK individuals.
-These schemes encourage individuals to invest in companies and social enterprises, and in return, they receive tax relief.
+In general, Venture Capital Trust schemes (VCT), of which EIS is one, offer tax relief to UK individuals (not companies).
+These schemes encourage individuals to invest in companies and social enterprises, and in return, they receive Enterprise Investment Scheme tax relief.
 Notably, the companies and enterprises are not on any recognised stock exchange.
 The schemes that are out there that you can take part in are:

 - Enterprise Investment Scheme (EIS).